Boxer Ramen

-Boxer Ramen is a small chain of ramen restaurants in Portland, Oregon, United States.
-Micah Camden and Katie Poppe opened the original 30-seat restaurant in 2013, followed by a second in January 2015.
-Matt Lynch and Chris Thornton have since joined as partners.
-Boxer Ramen opened a third, fourth, and fifth location in March 2016, December 2017, and 2018, respectively.
-All of the restaurants closed temporarily in 2020 as a result of the COVID-19 pandemic; the two most recent closures have been converted into other restaurants operated in part by Camden.
+Boxer (originally Boxer Ramen) was a small chain of ramen restaurants in the Portland, Oregon metropolitan area, in the United States.
+Micah Camden and Katie Poppe opened the original 30-seat Boxer Raman in downtown Portland in 2013, followed by a second in January 2015.
+Matt Lynch and Chris Thornton later joined as partners.
+Boxer Ramen opened third, fourth, and fifth locations in 2016, 2017, and 2018, respectively.

+All of the restaurants closed temporarily in 2020 as a result of the COVID-19 pandemic.
+Two of the outposts were converted into other restaurants operated in part by Camden, and two reopened in 2022 and were rebranded as Boxer.
+A third Boxer opened in Beaverton's Cedar Hills Crossing in December 2022.
+The company declared Chapter 11 bankruptcy in February 2024.
+In April, Camden announced plans to close all restaurants permanently after service on April 28.

 Description

-Boxer Ramen is a small chain of fast casual restaurants in Portland, Oregon.
-The original 30-seat ramen shop is located in Union Way, a multi-use retail "alleyway project" in the space formerly occupied by Red Cap Garage, in downtown Portland's West End.
-It has been described as a "sister restaurant" to Boxer Sushi, opened by Micah Camden in southeast Portland's Hawthorne district in 2012 and closed in September 2014.
+Boxer (originally Boxer Ramen) was a small chain of fast casual restaurants in the Portland metropolitan area.
+The original 30-seat ramen shop was located in Union Way, a multi-use retail "alleyway project" in the space formerly occupied by Red Cap Garage, in downtown Portland's West End.
+It was described as a "sister restaurant" to Boxer Sushi, opened by Micah Camden in southeast Portland's Hawthorne district in 2012 and closed in September 2014.

-Three additional locations have opened since 2013.
-Their interiors feature pop art decor.
 Portland Monthly said of the original location's atmosphere and interior: "Micah Camden's neo-pop noodle house looks like a ramen shop designed by Lucky Peach magazine.
 Wu-Tang Clan bumps from the sound system and an entire wall is clad in a mural of three cute but devilish Japanese girls hovering over a chicken, pig, or tuna leaping from a ramen bowl."

+Three additional locations opened.
+Their interiors featured pop art decor.
 The restaurant on Albert Street features "utilitarian plywood decor" and umbrellas hanging from the ceiling, an alley spray-painted gold, and a mural described as "drawings of animal-people eating bowls of animal-people, like an anime episode of BoJack Horseman".
 Alexander Basek of Food & Wine said of the interior: "Boxer's generous use of hot pink and unfinished plywood for decor bestows Boxer's small interior with a work-in-progress vibe."

 The original restaurant accepted cash only and did not offer take-out containers, as of 2013.